 - Get plenty of rest. - Drink extra fluids to replace those lost from fever. - Avoid smoking and ask others not to smoke in the house. - Breathe moist air from a hot shower or from a sink filled with hot water to help clear a stuffy nose. - Anti-influenza drugs or antivirals are available by prescription, but these must be started within 48 hours of the start of your symptoms to work best.
 These will shorten symptoms by about 3 days if given within 12 hours and by about 1.5 days if given within 2 days of the start of symptoms. - Non-prescription cough and cold medications are available for relief of influenza symptoms but these are not recommended for children less than 6 years of age.

-Acetaminophen or Tylenol® can be given for fever or soreness.
-ASA or Aspirin® should NOT be given to anyone under 20 years of age due to the risk of Reye Syndrome.
-For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.
+Acetaminophen (e.g. Tylenol®) or ibuprofen (e.g. Advil®) can be given for fever or soreness.
+ASA (e.g. Aspirin®) should not be given to anyone under 18 years of age due to the risk of Reye Syndrome.